Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 The Power of the Overhook in Closed Guard

-The overhook is a powerful tool in BJJ, and while the technique works in both gi and no-gi, when you have the gi, the effects are amplified because of the increased friction, making escapes much more complicated and challenging.
+The overhook is a powerful tool in BJJ, and while the technique works in both gi and no-gi, when you have the gi, the effects are amplified because of the increased friction.
+This makes escapes much more complicated and challenging.
 What follows is a very strong overhook combination sequence that is simple enough for anyone to start working with right away.
-There will be a follow up next week with some more advanced techniques, but these will definitely get you started with a fantastic sequence both I and many of my students have been very successful with over the years.
-If you haven't already seen the
+This will definitely get you started with a fantastic sequence both I and many of my students have been very successful with over the years.

 Option 1: Stuff Triangle

 Keeping in mind that the choke is going to be fairly easily defended, particularly since your elbows need to flare out to finish it, it's apparent that just about anyone is going to push your elbow in as a natural reaction to the choke.
 It's exactly this predictable reaction that you're looking for.
 Use the fact that your partner is pushing with their left hand to control their wrist with your right hand, pinning it to their chest.
 Their trapped wrist is exactly where you want it now.
 Keeping the wrist pinned the entire time, shift your hips back to your left, allowing much more room for your right leg to jump over and around their elbow.
 Only release the wrist once you've jumped over their elbow and hand.
 Now you have a nice, simple triangle.

 Sleeve and Then Figure Four Grip